Log per test

 I suggest to close as "rejected" but I leave that to you for consideration for now.
 Thank you for understanding.

-#6 Updated by pgeorgiadis about 3 years ago
+#6 Updated by pgeorgiadis over 3 years ago

 Please try to see this from a tester's point of view.
 As a tester, I have not the luxury to search into a big log file, plus the fact that there are also irrelevant information (internal engine logs, backend mechanism).
 From the other hand, these data are relevant to you as the developer of the tool.
 So having two different aspects, I propose to keep them both, so every one is satisfied: one big file, and isolated logs per test.
 If I may, a good place to put them would be under the name of each test-module, but that's just a stylistic reference.